MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/intro.rst

     element, object.

-Complementary to the ``help`` function, the function ``show`` displays the type and value of variables, and if they have attributes, the list of their names in the lexicographic order:
+Complementary to the :literal:`help` function, the function :literal:`show` displays the type and value of variables, and if they have attributes, the list of their names in the lexicographic order:

 .. code-block:: console